‘Not normal.’ Ex-Cuomo aide details groping allegations

 Scores of Democrats, including President Joe Biden, have urged Cuomo to leave office.
 About two-thirds of state Assembly members have said they favor an impeachment trial if he refuses to resign, according to an Associated Press count.
 Only a simple majority vote is needed to begin an impeachment trial.

-The Assembly’s judiciary committee was meeting in executive session, behind closed doors, Monday to discuss how to wrap up an ongoing probe of Cuomo’s conduct with women, and of other matters, including the use of staff to help with his $5 million book deal and his administration’s decision to withhold full statistics on COVID-19 deaths in nursing homes from the public.
+The Assembly’s judiciary committee was set to meet Monday to discuss how to wrap up an ongoing probe of Cuomo’s conduct with women, and of other matters, including the use of staff to help with his $5 million book deal and his administration’s decision to withhold full statistics on COVID-19 deaths in nursing homes from the public.

-“Our investigation remains confidential, as it should be, and at the appropriate time and as early as later this month we will discuss the evidence publicly in an open and transparent manner,” said committee Chair Charles Lavine, a Long Island Democrat.

-He promised that the committee was committed to protecting any witnesses from retaliation and giving Cuomo a chance to defend himself.

 Cuomo will be going into the fight without his former top aide, Melissa DeRosa, who resigned late Sunday, saying the past two years had been “emotionally and mentally trying.”